-THE OFFERING Common stock offered by us Common stock to be outstanding 1,600,000 shares immediately after this offering 35,236,442 shares Option to Purchase Additional Shares The underwriters have an option to purchase up to an additional 240,000 shares of our common stock from us.
-The underwriters can exercise this option at any time within 30 days from the date of this prospectus supplement.
-Use of Proceeds We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$96.0 million (or approximately \$110.4 million if the underwriters exercise in full their option to purchase additional shares).
+We estimate that the net proceeds from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$93.7 million (or approximately \$107.8 million if the underwriters exercise in full their option to purchase additional shares) at an assumed public offering price of \$64.38 per share (the last reported sale price of our common stock on The NASDAQ Global Select Market on April 4, 2014).
 We intend to use a portion of the net proceeds from this offering to fund the expansion of our manufacturing capabilities to support the continued commercialization of EXPAREL, including our recently announced manufacturing relationship with Patheon.
-We also intend to use our net proceeds from this offering to fund the continued commercialization of EXPAREL, internal product development programs and for general corporate purposes, including working capital.
+We also intend to use our net proceeds from this offering to fund the continued commercialization of EXPAREL, the development of additional indications for EXPAREL, internal product development programs and for general corporate purposes, including working capital.
 See "Use of Proceeds."
-Risk Factors You should read the "Risk Factors" section of this prospectus supplement beginning on page S-5 for a discussion of factors to consider before deciding to purchase shares of our common stock.
-The NASDAQ Global Select Market Listing Our common stock is listed on The NASDAQ Global Select Market under the symbol "PCRX".
+You should read the "Risk Factors" section of this prospectus supplement beginning on page S-5 for a discussion of factors to consider before deciding to purchase shares of our common stock.

+The Nasdaq Global Select Market

+Our common stock is listed on The NASDAQ Global Select Market under the symbol "PCRX".